Sunday, February 15, 2026

 Thank you for keeping my joy, happiness and peace of just spending my life with my love ones and family.

 With much love I pray in Jesus Name.
-Amen.

 Published: